Material Issue Evaluation and Identification Process

 From the initial list of issues, Konica Minolta identified fields that are particularly relevant to its business, and then conducted a prioritization process.

 Konica Minolta's materiality analysis is unique in that it assesses both risks and opportunities.
-By evaluating both these aspects, the company aims to fulfill expectations for enterprises to tackle the SDGs.
-The expectation is that companies treat social and environmental issues as opportunities to grow their businesses, while helping to solve the issues through their business activities.
+By evaluating both aspects, the Company aims to fulfill expectations for enterprises to tackle the SDGs.
+The expectation is that companies treat social and environmental issues as opportunities to grow their businesses while helping to solve issues through their business activities.

-In performing the materiality analysis, Konica Minolta evaluated and prioritized the issues based on the two perspectives of importance to stakeholders and importance to the business.
+In performing the materiality analysis, Konica Minolta evaluated and prioritized the issues based on two perspectives: importance to stakeholders and importance to the business.

 【Opportunities for Each Material Issue】